 Used anciently, Talents were a measure of weight and money.
 A talent weighs roughly 75 U.S. pounds (34.3 kilograms), which is equal to 1,094 troy ounces.
 At $1,500 per troy ounce, a talent of gold in today's value is worth $1,641,000.
 At $1,600 per troy ounce, a talent is worth $1,750,400.
 Solomon received 666 talents of the metal EACH YEAR.
 This means the value of what he got each year was between $1,092,906,000 and $1,165,766,400 U.S. dollars!

-It is safe to say Solomon was certainly RICH, and likely one of the top ten wealthiest humans EVER given the amount and variety of goods that came to him on a regular basis!
+It is safe to say that the king was certainly RICH, and likely one of the top ten wealthiest humans EVER given the amount and variety of goods that came to him on a regular basis!

 What did wisdom teach him?